-These Standards commence on the later of 1 July 2011 or the day after registration on the Federal Register of Legislative Instruments.
+These Standards commence on the day after registration on the Federal Register of Legislative Instruments.

 VAC 3 Definitions

 In these Standards, unless the contrary intention appears:

 Act means the National Vocational Education and Training Regulator Act 2011.

 Articulation means the arrangements that facilitate the movement or progression of learners from one qualification or course to another, or from one education and training sector to another.